waldrain/waldrain.github.io/moniwonig.md

 todo:

-- check catastro has fixed my property borders, surface and location -- my 'request for amplification' was rejected
+- check catastro has fixed my property borders, surface and location &ndash; my 'request for amplification' was rejected
 - fixed toilet flushing cistern inlet valve (new valve from suministros pineda for 15 euro)
 - ask neighbours what they think about moving the public path off my patio and mention that the triangular doghouse patch belongs to me
 - waterproof paint roof